Inspiaaa/ThemeGen/README.md

 ===
 ```

 Sometimes the Godot editor does not update directly when regenerating the theme.
-Setting the `Theme` property of the root control node again or reloading the editor fixes the inconsistent rendering.
+Setting the `Theme` property of the root control node again or reloading the editor fixes this issue.

 ### Setting the Default Font